Frequently asked questions

 Here is everything you need to know about downloading and reusing YouTube or Vimeo thumbnails with Download Video Thumbnail.

-Paste any video link to preview every quality — from miniatures up to 4K — and save what you need in seconds.
+Paste any public video link to preview every available size and save the one you need in seconds.

 What can I download with this thumbnail grabber?

-You can fetch the cover image of any public YouTube or Vimeo video in every size the platforms expose — from 120×90 miniatures up to 4K hero shots when available.
+You can fetch the cover image of any public YouTube or Vimeo video in the sizes the platforms expose, from 120×90 up to 1280×720 HD.

-People use the downloads for presentations, animation boards, mood boards, or creative references — just remember to credit the original creator when you publish them anywhere else.
+People use the downloads for presentations, mood boards, and creative references — just remember to credit the original creator when you publish them anywhere else.

 Which thumbnail sizes and formats can I save?

-Download the variant that fits your layout: high-res for hero banners, mid-res for social feeds, and smaller assets for storyboards or quick comps.
+Pick the one that fits your layout: HD for hero banners, the mid sizes for social feeds, and the smallest for storyboards or quick comps.

 How do I use the downloader?

-As soon as you paste the link, the tool recognises the platform, pulls every supported thumbnail size, and shows instant previews for each frame.
+As soon as you paste the link, the tool recognises the platform, pulls every available size, and shows a preview of each one.

 Click Download next to the thumbnail you need.
-Desktop and Android browsers save the image immediately; on iOS, open the Share sheet and choose Save Image to store it in Photos.
+Desktop and Android browsers save the file immediately; on iOS, open the Share sheet and choose Save Image to store it in Photos.

 What should a YouTube thumbnail look like?

-Aim for 1280×720 pixels with a 16:9 aspect ratio, and never go below 640 pixels in width to keep the image sharp on every device.
+Aim for 1280×720 pixels with a 16:9 aspect ratio, and avoid going below 640 pixels wide to keep the image sharp on every device.

 Keep the composition simple and memorable: centre the subject, avoid clutter, and use high-resolution imagery.

-Add bold, legible typography with strong colour contrast, stick to your brand palette, and test variants to see which version earns the best click-through rate.
+Add bold, legible typography with strong colour contrast, stick to your brand palette, and test variants to find the best click-through rate.

 Is it legal to download or reuse thumbnails?

-Downloading a publicly accessible thumbnail is allowed because you are saving an image the platform already serves.
+Downloading a publicly accessible thumbnail is fine because you are saving an image the platform already serves.

-The artwork remains copyrighted, so you must obtain the author’s permission before you reuse it, especially in commercial or promotional projects.
+The artwork stays copyrighted, so get the author's permission before you reuse it, especially in commercial or promotional projects.

-Avoid misleading imagery or practices that violate YouTube’s community guidelines to keep your channel compliant.
+Avoid misleading imagery or anything that breaks YouTube's community guidelines to keep your channel compliant.

 Will this tool work on my device?